 Going bald is a fact of life for millions of men.
-But there are now treatments available that can stop further hair loss and promote regrowth.06 Aug 2009, by GENERAL HAIR LOSS in
+But there are now treatments available that can stop further hair loss and promote regrowth.06 Aug 2009, by Uncategorized in

 Adults lose about 10,000 scalp hairs each and every day.
 Hair normally lives for around five years.
 With male pattern baldness these hairs do not always get replaced and gradually bald areas appear.
 This process can however take a long time and the age at which you start to lose hair does not necessarily provide any clues as to how long it will be until you define yourself as bald.
 There are a number of reasons why men start to go bald, but if you are a man between the ages of about 20 to 45 and you start to lose scalp hair, then the chances are 95 per cent certain that you are experiencing male pattern baldness.
 As the term suggests, male pattern baldness follows a typical sequence or pattern.